Oregon, Wisconsin square off in NIT

 Wisconsin Badgers (19-14, 9-11 Big Ten) at Oregon Ducks (21-14, 12-8 Pac-12)

-The Badgers are 9-11 in Big Ten play.
-Wisconsin is 5-6 in games decided by less than 4 points.
+The Badgers are 9-11 against Big Ten opponents.
+Wisconsin is 5-6 in games decided by 3 points or fewer.

-TOP PERFORMERS: Dante is scoring 13.4 points per game and averaging 8.4 rebounds for the Ducks.
-Jermaine Couisnard is averaging 10.7 points and 2.4 rebounds over the last 10 games for Oregon.
+TOP PERFORMERS: Dante is shooting 61.4% and averaging 13.4 points for the Ducks.
+Jermaine Couisnard is averaging 10.7 points over the last 10 games for Oregon.

-Steven Crowl is shooting 51.3% and averaging 12.3 points for the Badgers.
-Connor Essegian is averaging 13.0 points over the last 10 games for Wisconsin.
+Connor Essegian averages 2.0 made 3-pointers per game for the Badgers, scoring 11.8 points while shooting 36.3% from beyond the arc.
+Steven Crowl is averaging 13 points and 6.6 rebounds over the last 10 games for Wisconsin.

 LAST 10 GAMES: Ducks: 6-4, averaging 70.8 points, 36.6 rebounds, 12.9 assists, 4.3 steals and 3.7 blocks per game while shooting 43.9% from the field.
 Their opponents have averaged 65.3 points per game.